Hooks

 check_first = true

-on the linter, hk will run the "check" command first with a read lock, if that fails, it will run the "fix" command with a write lock- if a
+on the linter, hk will run the "check" command first with read locks, if that fails, it will run the "fix" command with write locks on all the files - if a

 check_list_files